ivy/vapornet/CONTRIBUTING.md

 > I solemnly swear that all my contributions to VaporNet are:
 >
 > 🌀 Solely VIBE-CODED
-> 🤝 Co-authored with machines (ChatGPT, Copilot, Cursor, etc.) or my haunted subconscious
+> 🤝 Co-authored with machines (ChatGPT, Copilot, Cursor, etc.) or my restless subconscious
 > 🔮 Rooted in love for the Weird Wide Web
 > 💾 Written with tools that spark joy, glitch, or cryptic error messages”
 >